-The code enforcement officer shall develop regulations for the licensing and inspection of residential rental property.
+The Code Enforcement Officer shall develop regulations for the licensing and inspection of residential rental property.
 The regulations may be amended from time to time with the approval of the City's Board of Alders.
-The license issuer shall have copies of the regulations available for the public.
+The Livable City Initiative shall have copies of the regulations, rules and forms available for the public at its office and website.

 Sec.
-17-82. - Transfer of license.
+17-82. - Transfer of License Not Permitted